-Carla Marciano is an Italian saxophonist and composer from Salerno considered by specialized critics among the best talents of European jazz.
+Carla Marciano is an Italian saxophonist and composer considered by specialized critics among the best talents of international jazz.
 She is an alto saxophone specialist, appreciated for her great passion and energy, her strong expressiveness, her advanced technique as well as her distinctive performing and compositional streak.
-She is also one of the leading experts of the rarely-used and hard-to-master sopranino saxophone.
+She is also one of the leading experts in the world of the rarely-used and hard-to-master sopranino saxophone.

-Marciano has performed with her quartet in many prestigious international jazz festivals, theaters and clubs around the world, as well as in most major jazz festivals and clubs in Italy.
+Marciano has performed with her quartet in major national and international jazz festivals and clubs around the world.
 She also has a few tours in America and Russia under her belt.

 “TRANE’S GROOVE” (with Alessandro La Corte – piano, Aldo Vigorito and Dario Deidda – bass, Donato Cimaglia – drums) is the title of her first CD, released in 2003 by DDQ – DISCHI DELLA QUERCIA (one of the three famous Bonandrini-owned labels, along with with Black Saint and Soul Note).
 Through this project, she paid homage to the great John Coltrane, with original compositions and a few standard ones, exploring and re-examining his instrumental language with particular attention to his modal period.